-of a shabby, run-down appearance; seedy: He is rapidly becoming a down-at-heel drifter and a drunk.
+having a shabby, run-down appearance; seedy: He is rapidly becoming a down-at-the-heels drifter and a drunk.

 Origin of down-at-the-heels

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020